 Marvel at the Giant's Causeway

-Created 60 million years ago, Northern Ireland’s only UNESCO World Heritage Site, the Giant’s Causeway, is a mass of almost 40,000 mostly hexagonal pillars of volcanic basalt extending hundreds of yards into the sea.
-Boiling lava erupting from an underground fissure stretched from the north of Ireland to the Scottish coast and crystallized in a cluster like a giant honeycomb as bursting into the sea.
+Created up to 60 million years ago, Northern Ireland’s only UNESCO World Heritage Site, the Giant’s Causeway, is a mass of almost 40,000 basalt columns that extend hundreds of yards into the sea.
+Boiling lava erupting from an underground fissure stretched from the north of Ireland to the Scottish coast and crystallized in a cluster like a giant honeycomb bursting from the ocean.

-Folklore has it that the giant Finn McCool, in a bid to reach a giantess he’d fallen in love with on the Scottish island of Staffa (where the causeway resurfaces), created the columns as stepping-stones.
-Unfortunately, the giantess’s boyfriend found out, and in the ensuing battle, Finn pulled out a huge chunk of earth and flung it toward Scotland.
-The resulting hole became Lough Neagh, and the sod landed to create the Isle of Man.
+Folklore has it that giant Finn McCool, in a bid to reach a giantess he’d fallen in love with on the Scottish island of Staffa (where the causeway resurfaces), created the columns as stepping-stones.
+Unfortunately, the giantess’s boyfriend found out, and in the ensuing battle, Finn flung a huge chunk of earth towards Scotland.
+The resulting crater supposedly became Lough Neagh, and the sod landed to create the Isle of Man.

-In peak summer months, the Causeway can be very busy—get there early or leave your visit until late afternoon when it’s generally quieter.
-To reach it, you can either walk 1½ km (1 mile) down a long, scenic hill or take the Causeway Coaster minibus.
-Another popular option is to take the 20-minute walk downhill to the main causeway and catch the shuttle bus back uphill.
-Start at the Giant’s Causeway Visitor Experience, made of locally quarried basalt from the very same lava flows that formed the causeway.
+In peak summer months, the Causeway can be very busy, so get there early or leave your visit until late afternoon when it’s generally quieter.
+To reach it, you can either walk 1 mile down a long, scenic hill, or take the Causeway Coaster minibus.
+Both of those journeys start at the Giant’s Causeway Visitor Experience, made of locally quarried basalt from the very same lava flows that formed the causeway.

 WHERE: County Mayo